NataliaNadolna/Digits-detection-and-classification/README.md

 ## Result
 ![](https://github.com/NataliaNadolna/Digits-detection-and-classification/blob/main/result.gif)

+## Digits detection
+The digit detection was performed using the Roboflow platform.
+Digits were annotated on 4 frames of the animation, and a model was trained for digit detection in the animation images.

 ## Dataset
 Created a dataset of images representing digits.
 Each image, sized 28x28 pixels, depicts a single digit (from 0 to 9).
 The color, font, size, thickness, and position of the digit on the image are specified in the Img_settings class.